 - DO store your flashlight in a dry, cool location that's convenient and easy to reach in an emergency or power outage.

 - DO replace the batteries in your flashlight or lantern every few months if it isn't used for extended periods of time.
 This insures that it has fresh, working batteries and prevents battery leakage.

-- DO keep flashlights stored in multiple locations in your house and car – in a cabinet or drawer, near your bed, and in your glove compartment – in case of emergencies.
+- DO keep flashlights stored in multiple locations in your house and car – in a cabinet or drawer, near all beds, and in your glove compartment – in case of emergencies.